 What is Corus CAD?

-Corus® CAD is the only blood test that can quickly and safely assess whether or not your patient's symptoms are due to obstructive* coronary artery disease (CAD).
+Corus® CAD is the only blood test that can help you quickly and safely assess whether or not your patient's chest discomfort or other symptoms are due to obstructive* coronary artery disease (CAD).
 Corus CAD is a decision-making tool that can help identify patients unlikely to have obstructive CAD and help you determine appropriate next steps for patient management.

-- Clinically validated in a large, prospective, multicenter trial in the U.S. called PREDICT1
+- Clinically validated in two large, prospective, multicenter studies in the U.S. called PREDICT1 and COMPASS2

 - Provides an assessment of your patient's current disease state without risks associated with imaging radiation, imaging agents, and/or contrast solutions

-- Gene expression test that integrates the expression levels of 23 genes involved in the development of and/or response to atherosclerosis into a single score, which has been proven to accurately identify patients without obstructive CAD
+- Integrates the expression levels of 23 genes involved in the development of and/or response to atherosclerosis into a single score, which has been proven to accurately identify patients without obstructive CAD

-- The first sex-specific test for CAD that accounts for key biological differences between men and women
+- Represents the first sex-specific test for CAD that accounts for key biological differences between men and women

-- Has high sensitivity and negative predictive value, and improves the classification of patient disease status1
+- Has high sensitivity and negative predictive value, and improves the classification of patient disease status1, 2

 Why do I need Corus CAD in my practice?